andreylat/graphlib/README.md

 If all edges in graph are not weighted, then the whole graph considered not weighted

-Uses Breadth-first search for not weighted graphs and Dijkstra search algorythm (not implemented) for weighted
+Uses Breadth-first search for not weighted graphs and Dijkstra search algorythm (not implemented, used BFS instead) for weighted

-Uses map of Vertex -> list of edges for storing Graph (Adjacency List) unidirected edges are edded to lists of both vertices
+Uses map of Vertex -> list of edges for storing Graph (Adjacency List)

+Unidirected edges are added to lists of both vertices (source and destination)

 Possible performance optimizations:
 * switch to vertex indexes instead of links